 Transform and Sequence

-Transform your plasmid into competent cells as with any other expression plasmid, and isolate single colonies for plasmid isolation.
+Transform your plasmid into competent cells just as you would with any other expression plasmid, and isolate single colonies for plasmid isolation.

-Now you should have a small volume of your desired plasmid, but before you start experimenting, send a sample for sequencing to confirm the presence of your desired modification(s).
+Now you should have a small volume of your desired plasmid.
+Before you start experimenting, send a sample for sequencing to confirm the presence of your desired modification(s).
 It is equally as important to ensure the absence of any secondary undesired mutations.

 If the sequencing returns with a positive result – congratulations, you are an SDM pro!
 But if the sequencing returns with a negative result – don’t fret!
 You can always try it again – our expert tips for troubleshooting SDM should get you back on track!